VAT and income tax put State’s finances on sound footing in January

 The latest exchequer returns, published by the Department of Finance, show income tax receipts totalled nearly €2.2 billion in January.

-This represents a year-on-year improvement of 17 per cent or €315 million, reflecting the strength of the Irish labour market.
+This represents a year-on-year improvement of 17 per cent or €315 million, reflecting the current strength of the Irish labour market, which has driven unemployment to a 13-year low of 4.8 per cent.
+However, the department said that some of the increase was down to a “timing issue”.

-The department, however, linked some of the increase to payments from last year, which “fell into January”.
+“The very high income tax year-on-year growth is largely because of employers making payments at different times in December and January last year compared to December 2019/January 2020,” a spokesman said.

-January is the biggest month of the year for VAT as it reflects the busy November-December shopping period, which includes online sales events such as Black Friday and Cyber Monday and the more traditional post-Christmas sales.
+VAT generated €2.7 billion and while this accounted for nearly half of the total amount of tax collected in January (€5.9 billion) it was marginally down on last year.

-The €2.7 billion in VAT was marginally down on last year’s record total but still reflected a reasonable Christmas shopping period.
+January is the biggest month of the year for the sales tax as it reflects the busy November-December shopping period, which includes online sales events such as Black Friday and Cyber Monday and the more traditional post-Christmas sales.

 Repayments

-Corporation tax, which hit a record €11 billion last year, came in at €218 million, which represented a 214 per cent increase on January last year.
+Corporation tax, which hit a record €11 billion last year, came in at €218 million for the month, which represents a 214 per cent increase on January last year.

 However, the department cautioned that January 2019 yielded a “net negative total” due to several high-profile repayments.